 (S-92) Management Plan (D&F).
 All UCOs are required to adhere to the Consolidated Undefinitized Contract Action (UCA) Management Plan required by DFARS PGI 217.7405 (2)(i).
-Prior to definitization of any UCO, Contracting Officers shall satisfy the requirements of the UCA Management Plan by executing a Determinations and Findings (D&F) for HCA approval.
+Prior to definitization of any UCO, contracting officers shall satisfy the requirements of the UCA Management Plan by executing a Determinations and Findings (D&F) for HCA approval.
 The UCA/UCO D&F contains elements of the Consolidated UCA Management Plan (DFARS PGI 217.7405(2)(i)) and shall be maintained in the contract file.
 The UCA/UCO D&F template is located https://www.ditco.disa.mil/DitcoContractingTemplates/doku.php?id=undefinitized_contract_acti on_uca_and_unpriced_change_order_uco_templates.
-Contracting Officers shall submit approved UCA/UCO D&Fs to PL21 immediately upon approval.
+PL2 will track approval of the UCO by the HCA, and upon approval (signature) retain a copy of the approved UCO Requests for Approval and the UCO D&Fs to complete the bi-annual UCA Report.

 For further guidance on determining when a modification is within scope of an existing contract, see DISA’s supplementary guidance at https://www.ditco.disa.mil/DitcoContractingTemplates/doku.php?id=contracting_templates.